secabuser/SshCracker/README.md

 # SSH Cracker

-A Python-based tool for multi-threaded SSH cracking, designed for efficiency and ease of use.
-This script allows testing multiple IPs, ports, usernames, and passwords, while featuring colorful outputs and detailed logging for successful, failed, and inaccessible credentials.
+A Python-based tool for multi-threaded SSH cracking :]

 ![Screenshot of Tool](tool_screenshot.png)